Aleksandr Selevko: 2025–26 season: Milano Cortina Olympics and Grand Prix silver

 In October, Selevko earned the silver medal at 2025 Skate Canada International, scoring a new personal best in both the short program and combined total score.
-“When I came here, I didn’t expect to be on the podium at all,” he said.
-“I’m really happy with what I did today.
-It wasn’t perfect, but I’m proud of my free skate.”
+"When I came here, I didn’t expect to be on the podium at all," he said.
+"I’m really happy with what I did today.
+It wasn’t perfect, but I’m proud of my free skate."
+A couple weeks later, Selevko won the 2025 CS Tallinn Trophy.